libgamera/GAMERA/docs/main_page.md

 NEWS
 ====
+**07-01-2021**

+After some time, we have added an example on how to use the python wapper of GAMERA in order to fit data.
+This example script can guide the user in fitting real astrophysical data using models produced by GAMERA.

+Jump [here](fitting_data.md) if you want to quickly check it out.

 **13-10-2020**
 - implemented the gamma-gamma absorption effect (absorption only, no secondaries)
 - implemented the nuclear enhancement factor for pi0 emission